 Putting your expectations on the table will prevent many headaches down the line

 Once you find a suitable candidate and your job offer is accepted you should be prepared to train your new virtual assistant.
-He or she will need to understand the background of your company and guidelines for completing the work.
+He or she will need to understand the background of your company and the guidelines for completing the work.

 You or another employee should be available to answer questions early on and to provide a lot of help.

-The type of training you provide a virtual assistant should be suitably comparable to that of which you would give any new employee.
+The type of training you provide a virtual assistant should be suitably comparable to that which you would give any new employee.